-Special consideration will be given to sessions that highlight innovative technical and commercial developments in big data, artificial intelligence and blockchain technologies, their ethical and privacy implications, and how they impact and are impacted by public policies.
+Special consideration will be given to sessions that highlight innovative technical and commercial developments in bitcoin, cryptocurrencies, NFT, AI, big data, and quantum computing, their ethical and privacy implications, and how they impact and are impacted by public policies.

 Following a similar ruling by the UK Intellectual Property Office (UKIPO), the US Patent and Trademark Office (USPTO) recently ruled that AI cannot be recognised as an inventor.
-The rulings affect patent applications for two inventions made by an AI machine called DABUS
+The rulings affect patent applications for two inventions made by an AI machine called DABUS.

 Robert J. Marks is the Director of the Walter Bradley Center for Natural and Artificial Intelligence; a Distinguished Professor of Electrical and Computer Engineering, Baylor University; and a Fellow of both IEEE and the Optical Society of America.
 Marks served as editor-in-chief for the IEEE Transactions on Neural Networks.